Leikoe/portfolio/portfolio.md

 `DONE`

-> A twitter bot which notifies you on your phone when an Exotic Armor piece was put up for sale in the ingame auction house of Hypixel Skyblock.
+> A twitter bot which notifies you on your phone when an Exotic Armor piece was put up for sale in the ingame auction house of Hypixel Skyblock

 ![Exotic twitter bot feed](public/exotic_escobar.png)